Mamo neki

 fundamental matrix F given two matching points.
 For each point, the function

-should calculate the corresponding epipolar line from the point’s match in the other
+should calculate the corresponding epipolar line from the points match in the other

 image, then calculate the perpendicular distance between the point and the line